IBM-Blockchain-Archive/marbles/docs/install_chaincode_locally.md

 **Choose 1 option below to create these files:**

 - **Option 1:** :lollipop: Use crypto files from a **locally hosted Hyperledger Fabric Network**.
-These certificates will be created with the `fabric-samples` example called `fabcar`.
-If you have already created the certs you should still re-run this step.
+These certificates/keys will be created with the `fabric-samples` example called `fabcar`.
+If you have already created the certs you can/should still re-run this steps.
+ 	- If you followed the earlier instructions you should already have `fabric-samples` installed.
+If not go back to [Download Fabric Samples](./use_local_hyperledger.md)
+	- Step 1: In your terminal/command prompt change your path to the `fabric-samples/fabcar` directory: `cd ../fabric-samples/fabcar`
+	- Step 2: Run the command: `node enrollAdmin.js`
+	- Step 3: Run the command: `node registerUser.js`
+	- Step 4: Double check that a few key and cert files were created in the folder `fabric-samples/fabcar/hfc-key-store`
+	- Step 5: You are done!
+Change your path back to the marbles directory: `cd ../../marbles` and continue with the `Install chaincode` instructions below.
 - **Option 2:** Create the certificate and public key files manually.
 Use this option when your Fabric network was **not** created from `fabric-samples`.
 [Generate Crypto Manually](https://console.bluemix.net/docs/services/blockchain/v10_application.html#generating-the-client-side-certificates)
-	- Once you are done add the private key and signed certificate files to this folder: `<marbles root>/config/crypto/`
+	- Step 1: Once you are done add the private key and signed certificate files to this folder: `<marbles root>/config/crypto/`
-	- Next append the cert/key path information to your connection profile:
+	- Step 2: Next append the cert/key path information to your connection profile:
 		1. Open your connection profile file in the `<marbles root>/config/` folder
 		2. In the `organizations` field append these fields:
 		```